paulhankin/poker/README.md

 The novelty (or at least, I think it's novel) is that each transition includes a remapping of suits to be applied to future cards, which greatly reduces the number of states.
+This remapping is done via relatively small lookup tables.
 (It could also be used to limit the number of transitions for later states, where there are only effectively 2 suits: the suit where a flush is possible, and the other suits.
 Clever use of this could further reduce the size of the state table.
 This isn't done yet).